techguruonline/Read-Excel-with-Glue-Visual-Custom-Transform/README.md

 Glue provides more than 30 ready to use built-in advanced transforms such as Join, Aggregate, Filter, SQL Query etc to transform your data part of your ETL pipeline.
 What if you want a specific functionality that isn't part of AWS Glue built-in transform offering?
 What if you want to built a custom transformation yourself much like a UDF?
-Well, AWS Glue has an answer for you through Visual Custom Transform.
+Well, AWS Glue has an answer for you through Custom Visual Transform.
 Custom visual transforms allow you to create transforms and make them available for use in AWS Glue Studio jobs.
 Custom visual transforms enable ETL developers, who may not be familiar with coding, to search and use a growing library of transforms using the AWS Glue Studio interface.

 I am going to show you step by step on how to develop your own transformation and make it available for others in your organization to reuse it for their ETL pipeline development
-In this example we are going to develop a Visual Custom Transform for reading a Excel file that is stored on Amazon S3 and make it available in Glue studio for others to reuse.
+In this example we are going to develop a Custom Visual Transform for reading a Excel file that is stored on Amazon S3 and make it available in Glue studio for others to reuse.

-### Pre-requisite
+### Prerequisites

-1. AWS Account
-2. S3 Bucket for Storing the Source excel file, Python script, config JSON file
-3. Editor for developing Python code (I am using VS Code)

-Please refer to the official [documentation](https://docs.aws.amazon.com/glue/latest/ug/custom-visual-transform.html) on AWS Glue custom visual transforms for more details!
+In order to use a custom transform in AWS Glue Studio, you will need to create and upload two files to the Amazon S3 assets bucket in that AWS account:
+    Python file – contains the transform function
+    JSON file – describes the transform.
+This is also known as the config file that is required to define the transform.

+In order to pair the files together, use the same name for both.
+For example:
+    myTransform.json
+    myTransform.py

+AWS Glue Studio will automatically match them using their respective file names.
+File names cannot be the same for any existing module.

+Transforms you create are stored in Amazon S3 and is owned by your AWS account.
+You create new custom visual transforms by simply uploading files (json and py) to the Amazon S3 assets folder where all job scripts are currently stored (for example, s3://aws-glue-assets-<accountid>-<region>/transforms).
+By default, AWS Glue Studio will read all .json files from the /transforms folder in the same S3 bucket.

 First we need to develop a Python code with a function to parse and read the excel file.
 Lets examine the below code, I have also provided the python file in the repo, please feel to use it for your purpose.